xinwenfu/VChat_TRUN/README.md

          * ```vchat.c```: The source file is "vchat.c".
          * ```-o vchat.exe```: The output file will be the executable "vchat.exe".
          * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essfunc.dll".

+## Exploit Process
+The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
+It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions such as having access to the application binary that may not be realistic in cases where you are exploiting remote servers; however, the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.

+### Information Collecting
+We want to understand the VChat.
+The most important information is the IP address of the Windows VM that runs VChat and the port number that VChat runs on.

-   2. Launch the VChat application.
+1. Launch the VChat application.
-		* Click on the Icon in File Explorer when it is in the same directory as the essfunc dll.
+	* Click on the VChat Icon in File Explorer when it is in the same directory as the essfunc dll.
+	* You can also use the simple [VChatGUI](https://github.com/daintyjet/VChatGUI) program to launch the executable.
 2. (Optional) **Linux**: Run NMap.
 	```sh
 	# Replace the <IP> with the IP of the machine.